OFFICIAL-SBC/meal_db/README.md

 # meal_db
-It is a client that consumes an free api call meal_db
+It is a client that consumes a free API call meal_db.
+Note: Both accounts Sebas156 and OFFICIAL-SBC are mine.